 Susan Futrell has been involved in food and sustainable agriculture endeavors for over 30 years.
 She spent 25 years in distribution, sales and marketing, most recently as Director of Marketing for Blooming Prairie Warehouse, a Midwest organic and natural foods wholesale cooperative.
-She’s a writer, and has an MFA in nonfiction writing from the University of Iowa.
+She’s a writer and the author of Good Apples – Behind Every Bite (University of Iowa Press) a non-fiction introspective into commercial apple production.
 She is Director of Marketing for Red Tomato, and divides her time between Massachusetts and Iowa, where she lives with her husband, Will, two cats and a tiny garden.

 Angel came to Red Tomato in 2002 as our Warehouse Manager, after holding positions as Warehouse Manager for Boston Baby Superstores and T.V.I. for seven years.
 While working at Red Tomato, Angel earned a Bachelor’s degree in Finance and Accounting at Northeastern University.
 He is now our Director of Operations, handling trade logistics, financial management and internal IT systems.
 Angel says, “My journey here at Red Tomato has been an extreme learning experience.
 I have learned so much about agriculture and the politics that surround it.
 I love every aspect of the business.”
 Angel spends free time enjoying his family and summer mornings in his garden, which he calls his farm.
 Read about Angel’s leadership role at Red Tomato here.

 Michael Rozyne has been a marketer of small farm products for three decades.
 He worked on conventional and organic farms in Maine, and was Purchaser and Marketer for a regional food distributor in New England.
 He was cofounder of the fair trade coffee company, Equal Exchange.
 He started Red Tomato in 1996 and now works as Red Tomato’s Evangelist – read about his new role here.
 He lives with his partner Kimberly and two daughters in Middleborough, Massachusetts.

 Diane Stalford, a native of Hawaii, is our Creative/Packaging Director.
 Working quarter time, she has been with RT since 1996.
 She traffics how we visually portray ourselves and strives for design continuity between print and packaging.
 Diane is responsible for selecting appropriate produce packaging solutions while keeping abreast of sustainable packaging.